ColumPaget/transbt_mgr.lua/README.md

 USAGE
 =====

+If you do not have binfmt_misc set up for lua, you will have to run this as 'lua transbt_mgr.lua', or maybe 'lua5.3 transbt_mgr.lua'

 ```
 transbt_mgr.lua                  - with no arguments interactive menu mode is activated
 transbt_mgr.lua list             - output a list of torrents